Need to make a box cushion? This straightforward tutorial shows you exactly how to sew a box cushion, even if you’re a

 An Amazon search of full length bench cushions shows that they tend to run between $20 and $80, so from a cost prospective, it probably only makes sense to make your own if you require a certain size or pattern.

 I also notice that my biggest expense was the cushion foam.
 You could save a ton by recycling an old cushion around the house you no longer need - or getting a cushion from a thrift store.
-I have a whole post dedicated to finding cheap cushions; go check it out if you need ideas!
+I have a free cheat sheet dedicated to finding cheat cushion foam; check it out if you need ideas!